Shtrik-it/case-study/README.md

 1. Clone the repository.
 2. Install Maven dependencies from pom.xml.
-3. Run the suite UI and API test suite from testsuiteUI.xml and testsuiteAPI.xml respectively.
+3. Run the UI and API test suite from testsuiteUI.xml and testsuiteAPI.xml respectively.

 ### Configuring